connellw/ConnellsBlog/_posts/2021-12-10-domain-events-vs-integration-events.md

 }
 ```

-This could be the same persistence used for the domain event notifications.
+This could be the same persistence used for the persisted events mentioned earlier.
 Rather than removing notifications once they are handled, they could remain in an event store for a period of time with a marker indicating that they have already been handled or published.
 This gives clients the option to query for events they may have missed or lost somehow.

 # Event Sourcing